cmusatyalab/GatingWCA/README.md

    URL, e.g. `https://us06web.zoom.us/j/<MEETING_ID>?pwd=<MEETING_PASSWORD>`.
 2. Build an app on https://marketplace.zoom.us/.
 You can find your Client ID and Client Secret on the "Basic Information" page.
-3. Continue from above, navigate to "Features" > "Embed", select "Embed Meeting SDK and bring Zoom features to your app."
+3. Continue from above, navigate to "Features" > "Embed", turn on "Embed Meeting SDK and bring Zoom features to your app."
 Then download the zip file of the Zoom SDK for Android.
 Unzip the file, find and copy `mobilertc.aar` to the `android-client/mobilertc/` directory of this repository.